TaniyaGoyat/CurrencySwift/README.md

 # CurrencySwift – Telegram Currency Converter Chatbot 💱🤖

-Forexbot is a smart currency converter chatbot built using Python, Flask, Dialogflow, and the Telegram Bot API.
+CurrencySwift is a smart currency converter chatbot built using Python, Flask, Dialogflow, and the Telegram Bot API.
 It allows users to perform real-time currency conversions directly within the Telegram app using simple natural language queries.

 ## 🔗 Try it out
 👉 [CurrencySwift on Telegram](https://web.telegram.org/k/#@CurrencySwiftBot))